Frequently Asked Questions

 A: All animals are wild.
 As they are doing their own thing, as we are, there needs to be a condition of luck to see them.
 That said, on both Shackleford and Rachel Carson Preserve there is a good chance of seeing wild horses.
 Furthermore, deer, black snakes, wild dolphins (bottlenose, spotted, and striped) have been sighted by Captain Mark in many areas.
 Also seen have been sea turtles, rays, and a manatee.
 We ALWAYS slow down for any marine animal.

-Bird Sandpiper Q: Can I bring my own alcohol onboard?
+Q: Can I bring my own alcohol onboard?

 A: No. Our insurance policy does not allow any passengers to consume any alcoholic beverages on any of our excursions.

-he PFD, Personal Flotation Device, or Life Jacket that Captain Mark has for me?
+Q: Do I have to wear the PFD, Personal Flotation Device, or Life Jacket that Captain Mark has for me?

 A: We STRONGLY recommend wearing it at all times.
-Captain Mark will insist on it should the inlet be “irritated” as well as if your excursion includes going out to sea, for example going to Cape Lookout via the Atlantic Ocean Passengers under the age of 13 must wear a PFD at all times when the boat is underway in support of both Federal and State laws.
+Captain Mark will insist on it should the inlet be “irritated” as well as if your excursion includes going out to sea, for example going to Cape Lookout via the Atlantic Ocean.
+Passengers under the age of 13 must wear a PFD at all times when the boat is underway in support of both Federal and State laws.

 Q: What conditions can we expect on the water?